Canadian Forces Base Halifax: Base openings, delayed openings and closures during adverse weather conditions

 - What does a “Base delayed opening” really mean?

 When a delayed opening of the Base is announced, it means that the Base is not ready to open to all members given current weather conditions, but that conditions across the region/on Base may change throughout the day to enable more widespread access.
 In these circumstances, the initial delayed opening notification will be released by 6 a.m.
 (Atlantic) via the Base storm lines, MCAN email (if applicable) and Base social media channels (Facebook, Twitter (X) and Instagram).
-Should there be a reassessment and the Base is to further delay opening or remain closed for the day, that change will generally be communicated approximately one (1) hour prior to the indicated opening time at the latest.
+Should there be a reassessment and the Base is to further delay opening or remain closed for the day, that change will generally be communicated approximately one (1) hour prior to the indicated opening time.
 For example, if the Base is delayed opening until 10:00 a.m., any reassessment will be communicated by 9:00 a.m.
 This timeline is necessary in order for the Base Commander to assess the real-time status of Snow and Ice Clearance (SNIC) operations on Base, municipal/provincial road conditions and other critical factors.
 In the absence of a reassessment, the Base will open as planned at the time indicated in the initial delayed opening message.

 - What if the Base is open but the conditions still seem unsafe where you live and you don’t feel comfortable travelling to work?

 CFB Halifax is a complex organization, with many Chains of Command operating within its vast geographical footprint.
 This is why members and their supervisors should be communicating well ahead of time regarding expectations to report to the physical workplace prior to a weather event.
 No one is expected to take unreasonable risks, and if you can’t make it to work safely, please reach out to your Chain of Command/supervisor to make alternate arrangements.
 That being said, Defence personnel are responsible to adhere to their hours of work in accordance with their collective agreements.
-Those who do not feel comfortable travelling to work and do not have remote work capability are responsible for contacting their supervisor and requesting annual leave for the day.
+Those who do not feel comfortable travelling to work and do not have remote work capability are responsible for contacting their supervisor.
 If personnel attempt to travel to work and weather conditions prevent them from arriving at the workplace, it is their responsibility to contact their supervisor, identify the situation and the efforts made to get to work.
 Further to this, managers/supervisors and leadership teams are:

 - always encouraged to leverage their members’ work-from-home/remote work capabilities, where possible; and